 If your business has a growing number of employees, you can use a time off request form to track and approve requests for time off.
 This can help you make sure that you always have enough manpower to cover your business needs.

-To learn more about providing time off, read our complete paid time off (PTO) guide for small business owners, or our guide on offering unlimited PTO.
+To learn more about providing time off, read our paid time off (PTO) guide for small business owners, or our guide on offering unlimited PTO.

 We suggest using Homebase for all your employee scheduling needs.
 With this software, you can easily manage employee shifts on one convenient platform that makes it easy to see who’s available on any given day.
 It’s free, so get started today:

 Please submit this form for approval at least four (4) weeks in advance of your preferred vacation dates.
 All requests should first be verbally submitted to your supervisor in person; forms can then be submitted via email or in person after this initial conversation.
 Vacation time that is not approved but still taken by the employee will be unpaid and subject to progressive discipline.

 Employee Name: ____________________________________________________